Russian gas boost fuels Moscow's China pivot | DW | 12.01.2022

 "Also, though specific numbers are not public, apparently China got a great deal in terms of pricing — lower than what Germany was paying at that time," Mikulska added.

-For China, filling the gap with LNG means gas shipping passing through the Strait of Malacca.
+For LNG gas to reach China, it must pass through the Strait of Malacca.
 Tensions with two of the world's main gas suppliers, Australia and the US, make this fraught with danger and make Russian-supplied gas even more attractive to Beijing.

 Russia wants to increase the amount of LNG it supplies via the Arctic Sea route and has expanded LNG production in the Arctic through the Yamal LNG facility, which supplies LNG to Europe and Asia through arctic channels.

-China's goal of developing a Polar Silk Road through arctic shipping channels cuts an average of twenty days off the transit goods to Europe if compared with the route via the Suez Canal.
+China's goal of developing a Polar Silk Road through arctic shipping channels cuts an average of 20 days off the transit goods to Europe when compared with the route via the Suez Canal.

-Russian energy firm Novatek completed construction of Yamal LNG despite US and European sanctions with the help of Chinese financing, which resulted in Chinese companies holding more than 20% in the project.
+Russian energy firm Novatek completed construction of Yamal LNG despite US and EU sanctions with the help of Chinese financing, which resulted in Chinese companies holding over 20% in the project.

-"Chinese and Russian energy ambitions and needs never match," said Albrecht Rothacher, an EU diplomat and East Asian specialist.
+"Chinese and Russian energy ambitions and needs never match," Albrecht Rothacher, an EU diplomat and East Asia specialist, told DW.

-"Gas needs pipeline construction and long-term commitments and they never worked it out between these two sides.
+"Gas needs pipeline construction and long-term commitments, and they never worked it out between these two sides.
 The Chinese in negotiations are very brutal about it.
 The match is 10:1 economically and demographically.
-Russia understandably does not like the junior role as a quasi-colonial supplier," Rothacher argued.
+Russia understandably does not like the junior role as a quasi-colonial supplier," Rothacher said.

 "With Europe, it is different.
-Here Russians with their pipelines can turn the screws on and offand and are very good at it," Rothacher told DW.
+Here Russians with their pipelines can turn the screws on and offand and are very good at it," he said.

 Edited by: Hardy Graupner